Tettra vs. Confluence: Compare the Top 2 Knowledge Management Software

 Josh Spilker

-TL;DR: Tettra is a simpler internal knowledge base than Confluence that the whole team can use.
-Tettra is great for teams that rely on Slack.
+TL;DR: Tettra is a simple, AI-powered internal knowledge base built for storing your documentation, Q&A and more.
+It’s much easier to use than Confluence.
+Tettra is especially great for customer support teams that rely on Slack.

 What can Tettra do?